 - Initial water connection and ongoing sewerage fees.

-Any property owned attracts an emergency services levy.
-Such a fee pays for the metropolitan and country fire service, state emergency services and marine rescue.
+Any property attracts an emergency services levy.
+This fee pays for the metropolitan and country fire service, state emergency services and marine rescue.

 How is the fee calculated?

-- On your property’s location – regional or city code.
+- Your property’s location – regional or city code.